Facebook A/B Testing – Stop Guessing Start Testing!

 Now, about fear?
 Believe me that it pays off to think outside the box and try new things.
 It pays off even more when you succeed 😊

 Remember – don’t rely on others’ experiences.
 Dive into the deep water and make some mistakes – you’ll learn to swim faster than you think.
-And if you want to limit the room for mistakes, start predicting the performance early on.
+And if you want to limit the room for mistakes, start analyzing your creatives early on.

 Facebook A/B Testing Options:

 So, have you decided to give Facebook A/B Testing a go?
 What tests should you try?

 First, remember that all your tests should run on a low budget.